mantidproject/mantid/Code/Mantid/docs/source/interfaces/Indirect_Bayes.rst

 Sample
-  Either a reduced file created using the Energy Transfer tab or an :math:`S(Q, /omega)` file
+  Either a reduced file created using the Energy Transfer tab or an :math:`S(Q, /omega)` file.

 Resolution
-  A resolution file created using the Calibrtion tab
+  A resolution file created using the Calibrtion tab.

 Background
-  The background fitting program to use
+  The background fitting program to use.

 Elastic Peak
-  If an elastic peak should be used
+  If an elastic peak should be used.

 Sequential Fit
-  Enables multiple fitting iterations
+  Enables multiple fitting iterations.

 EMin & EMax
-  The energy range to perform fitting within
+  The energy range to perform fitting within.

 Sample Binning
-  Sample binning to use
+  Sample binning to use.

 Sigma
-  Value of Sigma to use
+  Value of Sigma to use.

 Beta
-  Value of Beta to use
+  Value of Beta to use.

 Verbose
-  Provides more information on the Results Log
+  Provides more information on the Results Log.

 Plot Result
-  Plots the result workspaces
+  Plots the result workspaces.

 Save Result
-  Saves the result in the default save directory
+  Saves the result in the default save directory.

 JumpFit
 -------